War in Afghanistan (2001–2021): International public opinion

 In October 2001 when the invasion began, polls indicated that about 88% of Americans and about 65% of Britons backed military action.
 An Ipsos-Reid poll conducted between November and December 2001 showed that majorities in Canada (66%), France (60%), Germany (60%), Italy (58%), and the UK (65%) approved of US airstrikes while majorities in Argentina (77%), China (52%), South Korea (50%), Spain (52%), and Turkey (70%) opposed them.

-In 2008 there was a strong opposition to war in Afghanistan in 21 of 24 countries surveyed.
+In 2008 there was a strong opposition to the war in Afghanistan in 21 of 24 countries surveyed.
 Only in the US and Great Britain did half the people support the war, with a larger percentage (60%) in Australia.
 Of the seven NATO countries in the survey, not one showed a majority in favor of keeping NATO troops in Afghanistan – one, the US, came close to a majority (50%).
 Of the other six NATO countries, five had majorities of their population wanting NATO troops removed from Afghanistan as soon as possible.
 An April 2011 Pew Research Center poll showed little change in American views, with about 50% saying that the effort was going very well or fairly well and only 44% supporting NATO troop presence in Afghanistan.

 Protests, demonstrations and rallies

-The war has been the subject of large protests around the world starting with the large-scale demonstrations in the days leading up to the invasion and every year since.
-Many protesters consider the bombing and invasion of Afghanistan to be unjustified aggression.
-Dozens of organizations held a national march for peace in Washington, D.C. on 20 March 2010.
+The war was the subject of large protests around the world, starting with the large-scale demonstrations in the days leading up to the invasion and every year since.
+Many protesters considered the bombing and invasion of Afghanistan to be unjustified aggression.
+Dozens of organizations held a national march for peace in Washington, D.C., on 20 March 2010.

 Aftermath

 Formation of the Taliban government and international recognition

 On 7 September 2021, an interim government headed by Mohammad Hassan Akhund as Prime Minister was declared by the Taliban.
-According to a Human Rights Watch's report released in November 2021, the Taliban killed or forcibly disappeared more than 100 former members of the Afghan security forces in the three months since the takeover in just the four provinces of Ghazni, Helmand, Kandahar, and Kunduz.
-According to the report, the Taliban identified targets for arrest and execution through intelligence operations and access to employment records that were left behind.
-Former members of the security forces were also killed by the Taliban within days of registering with them to receive a letter guaranteeing their safety.

-In December 2021, the US Congress established the Afghanistan War Commission as an independent task force set up to study the entirety of US military operations in Afghanistan from 2001 to 2021.
-This commission was formally authorized as part of the 2023 National Defense Authorization Act.
-The commission has been given four years to undertake an investigation and produce a comprehensive report.
+Continuing Conflict

+Despite the fall of the Republican government and the complete Taliban takeover of the country, conflict continued in Afghanistan into 2025 in multiple forms including by republican groups and terrorist groups opposed to the Taliban.
+This poses significant challenges to their rule and the stability of the country.
+The presence of terrorist groups against or allied with the Taliban also invites the possibility of foreign military action against those groups or the Taliban government if it is deemed to provide these groups with safe haven.